Financial Aid Timeline

 - Start a financial aid folder to keep track of all your paperwork.

 - Complete the FAFSA as early as possible.
 You can file the FAFSA online at fafsa.gov.
-We strongly recommend checking with your school's financial aid office to make sure you meet their deadlines and any state deadlines.
+We strongly recommend checking with your college’s financial aid office to make sure you meet their deadlines and any state deadlines.

 - Complete any other financial aid applications that may be required by your colleges.